Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 With the Bonvoy Brilliant Card from AMEX, you can book this hotel along with over 6000 other amazing properties with your welcome bonus points and annual free night.
 If you're in the military, you'd be crazy not to pick up this card.

-- Learn how to apply for the AMEX Blue Cash Preferred
+- Learn how to apply for the Blue Cash Preferred® Card from American Express

-- 6% cash back on US supermarkets, including OCONUS/CONUS Commissaries
+- 6% cash back on US supermarkets, including most OCONUS Commissary

 - NEW: 6% cash back on US streaming services, including Apple Music, Netflix, Pandora, Spotify, Amazon Prime Video (full list here)

-- NEW: 3% cash back on transit purchases such as taxis, Uber, Lyft, parking, tolls, trains, buses, subway, and more
+- 3% cash back on transit like taxis, Uber, Lyft, parking, tolls, trains, buses, etc

 - 3% cash back on US gas stations (including OCONUS NEX/AAFES)